 - Make cutlets ahead of time as they need to be refrigerated for a bit.
 This will ensure they don't break while frying.
 Before frying remove from fridge for 10mins.

-- The recipe makes about 14 small to medium sized cutlets.
+- The recipe makes about 10-12 small sized cutlets.

 We all love canned tuna and this recipe was a big hit.
 Served them with a salad.